myrhhcaiah/dragalia_control/README.md

 4. Open Dragalia Lost on your phone.
 Yes it needs to be open first.
 5. Run "dragalia_control.exe" from the place you unzipped it.
 4. You'll probably get a prompt on your phone asking you to 'authorize your pc'.
 Accept.
-5. A very ugly UI should appear with a dropdown list of phones.
-If you only have one phone, press 'Start'.
+5. A very ugly UI should appear with two dropdowns: 'device' and 'input.
+Device should be your phone.
+Input can either be 'Mouse' or 'Minitouch'.
+Mouse is less buggy, but has a little more latency; Minitouch the reverse.
 6. It will take a few seconds to start up, but you should see your phone screen in a SCRCPY window.
-7. Pressing your controller buttons should move your mouse around.
+7. Pressing your controller buttons should move your character around, etc.
 8. Drop into a level and go nuts.
+I recommend something easy like dogwalking to get used to the controls.
 Button mappings are described in 'What are the button mappings?' below.

 ### What if my device isn't supported?